indraginanjar/katalon-example-ssh-shell-command-docker-compose/README.md

 ssh-copy-id -i ~/.ssh/test_rsa test@localhost
 ```

-or, if you have multiple SSH on your machine:
+or, if you have multiple SSH keys on your machine:

 ```bash
 ssh-copy-id -i ~/.ssh/test_rsa -o 'IdentityFile ~/.ssh/test_rsa' test@localhost